MLBazaar/mit-d3m-ta2/README.md

 This will start a ta2 server in the background ready to serve requests from a ta3 client.

 ```
-ta2-server
+ta2 server
 ```

-For a full description of the script options, execute `ta2-server --help`.
+For a full description of the script options, execute `ta2 server --help`.

 ### TA2-TA3 Test